Get more from Google

 You can get better results from Google if you learn how to be a smart searcher.
-Try the tips under each of the tabs below.
+Try the tips for Advanced Search, Google Scholar and Image Search below.

-For more subject-specific sources, you should also try our databases, available through your subject help page.
+For more subject-specific sources, you should also try our databases, available through your course resource help page.

 The URL for Google Advanced Search is: https://www.google.com/advanced_search.
 Or, you can just Google 'advanced search'!

-Once you've mastered the techniques above, try using the advanced search filters.
+Once you've mastered this, try using the advanced search filters.

 These can be useful for telling Google specifically what to look for, where to look and what you want in your results.